 - Your career goals, and what you think you would gain from experience in our group

 - Why you think you would fit well, and what you would contribute

 - Your biggest ideas for what projects or types of projects you’d like to work on

 - A link to GitHub or other public repository with code you showcase, or other demonstration of your commitment to sharing

 - Your ideas for sources of funds for your postdoctoral research (secured funding is not a prerequisite, but ambition is favorable)

 The University of Virginia is an equal opportunity and affirmative action employer.
 Applications will be reviewed on a rolling basis and the position will remain open until filled.

-Informal inquiries and application materials can be directed to the attention of Dr. Nathan Sheffield at .
-But ultimately, official applications must be submitted at the official UVA application system (posting number 0619301).
+Informal inquiries and application materials should be directed to the attention of Dr. Nathan Sheffield at , and for complete consideration, application materials must also be submitted at the official UVA application system (posting number 0619301).